 Assessment in the re-developed Primary School Curriculum

 The National Council for Curriculum and Assessment (NCCA) is working with teachers and early childhood practitioners, school leaders, parents and children, management bodies, researchers and other stakeholders to develop a high-quality curriculum for the next 10-15 years.
-CARPE has submitted a paper that aims to present for discussion a number of issues that will be pertinent when considering the role of assessment in the redeveloped primary curriculum.
-This discussion paper, which highlights the importance of aligning assessment, learning and teaching in curricular reform and implementation is availabel here.
+A discussion paper written by researchers from CARPE, TCD and the ERC highlights the importance of aligning assessment, learning and teaching in curricular reform and implementation.
+It is available to read here.

 The Leaving Certificate as Preparation for Third Level Education Project